 The decision to fly with my bike was made for a number of reasons; firstly because I just didn’t have the energy to be sorting out a bike in Lanzarote, from the UK.
 Club La Santa, where we were staying, have great bikes for hire but the women’s selection of bikes only had very small sizes left.

-Another reason for wanting to take my own bike was due to my role as a Liv Ambassador – it would just feel weird using another bike.
+Another reason for wanting to take my own bike was due to my role as a Liv Ambassador – it would just feel weird using another brand of bike.
 Oh and to be honest, I just wanted to ride my own bike which I know and love.

 Booking A Bike on Ryanair

 Once I decided I was taking my own bike I then had to book my bike with Ryanair.
 I had already booked my flights so needed to add on the bike as sports equipment.

 From my research, it seemed that Ryanair charge £60 each way if you book at the same time as your flight or £75 each way if you book at a later date.
 So I was prepared to pay £150 but was actually charged £120.